WarrickSmith/music-manager/Docs/mm-plan.md

    - Authentication is handled server-side with the Appwrite Node.js SDK.
 Post-login redirection leverages role-based routing:
      - Competitor → Competitor Dashboard
      - Admin → Admin Dashboard
+     - For asynchronous events like login, logout and register, the application will show a spinner with some text describing the event.
+The spinner should be center in the screen and behind the spinner should be blurred out.
+     - A sonner toast should be displayed in the bottom right side of the screen for each event, such as logged in, logged out and errors.
+Multiple toast's should push older toasts up the screen.

 4. **Global Navigation:**